mesur-io/post-quantum-signatures/README.md

 - draft-post-quantum-signatures.html
 - draft-post-quantum-signatures.txt

-_NOTE: With the exception of the recommended Docker build instructions, it is assumed that Python3 and `pip` is installed on the local system.
+_NOTE: With the exception of the recommended Docker build instructions, it is assumed that Python3 and `pip` are installed on the local system.
 Instructions for installing Python are out of scope for this guide, but can be found on the [main Python website](https://www.python.org/)._

 ### Build using Docker (Recommended)